Q: How long is the Master of Finance program?

 A: It is a 33-credit program.
 Courses are offered in an accelerated, seven-week format, so students may pursue the degree on a full-time as well as a part-time basis.
 Students who wish to enroll as a full-time student, completing at least 9 credits each semester, may be able to complete the degree within one year.
 For those who elect to pursue the degree on a part-time basis, enrollment is flexible, and students are not required to enroll in courses each seven-week term.

 Q. What is the format of the program?
-Will you be offering flexibility due to the ongoing COVID-19 pandemic?

 Q: When do classes meet?